boazbk/tcs/lec_11_running_time.md

 To make this count meaningful, we use the "vanilla" flavors of NAND++ and NAND<<, "unpacking" any syntactic sugar.
 For example, if a NAND++ program $P$ contains a line with the syntactic sugar  `foo = MACRO(bar)` where `MACRO` is some macro/function that is defined elsewhere using 100 lines of vanilla NAND++, then executing this line counts as executing 100 steps rather than a single one.
 :::

-[time-def](){.ref} naturally extends to non Boolean and to partial functions, and so we will talk about the time complexity of such functions as well.
-See the exercises for some further examples and discussions.

 Unlike the notion of computability, the exact running time can be a function of the model we use.
 However, it turns out that if we only care about "coarse enough" resolution (as will most often be the case) then the choice of the model,  whether it is NAND<<, NAND++, or Turing or RAM machines of various flavors,  does not matter.
 (This is known as the _extended_ Church-Turing Thesis).
-Nevertheless, to be concrete, we will use NAND<< programs as our "default" computational model for measuring time, and so if we say that $F$ is computable in $T(n)$ time without any qualifications, or write $TIME(T(n))$ without any subscript, we mean that this holds with respect to NAND<< machines.
+Nevertheless, to be concrete, we will use NAND<< programs as our "default" computational model for measuring time, which is why we say that $F$ is computable in $T(n)$ time without any qualifications, or write $TIME(T(n))$ without any subscript, we mean that this holds with respect to NAND<< machines.

 ::: {.remark title="Why NAND<<?" #whyNANDshiftrem}
 Given that so far we have emphasized NAND++ as our "main" model of computation, the reader might wonder why we use NAND<< as the default yardstick where running time is involved.
 As we will see, this choice does not make much difference, but NAND<< or _RAM Machines_ correspond more closely to the notion of running time as discussed in algorithms text or the practice of computer science.